koenighotze/koenighotze.github.io/_posts/2017-11-14-devoxx-recap.markdown

 Devoxx.BE 2017 was once again a great conference.
 The price is fair and the content is of very high quality.
 The top themes seem to be Serverless, Kotlin and of course Java 9.
 My "to-learn-list" is filled to the brim, and I'll be busy watching missed talks on Youtube for the next months.

-Two gripes come to mind however.
+Two gripes come to mind, however.
 First of all, the number of people is staggering.
 Second, the number of sponsor-slot seems a little high.
 There are so many slots filled with Redhat, Pivotal, Oracle people, that one may get the impression, that the community aspect is left behind.
 Note, that I do not want to imply, that the schedule or anything...this is just a personal impression, that I had.
 I'll watch the development closely, as the community involvement was (and is) always a strong point of Devoxx.

 If you want to consume the whole Devoxx.BE 2017 goodness, visit the [Youtube playlist](https://www.youtube.com/watch?v=Yacu1yUktjY&list=PLRsbF2sD7JVqZ4RpHYkqSuCNhxumGP5eo).